5α-Reductase: Distribution with age

+5α-R3 is ubiquitously expressed in most tissues but no apparent role in androgen processing or signaling.
+Instead, 5α-R3 functions in reduction of polyphenol substrates and N-linked glycosylation pathways.

 Substrates

 Specific substrates include testosterone, progesterone, androstenedione, epitestosterone, cortisol, aldosterone, and deoxycorticosterone.
 Outside of dihydrotestosterone, much of the physiological role of 5α-reduced steroids is unknown.
 Beyond reducing testosterone to dihydrotestosterone, 5alpha-reductase enzyme isoforms I and II reduce progesterone to dihydroprogesterone (DHP) and deoxycorticosterone to dihydrodeoxycorticosterone (DHDOC).
 In vitro and animal models suggest subsequent 3alpha-reduction of DHT, DHP and DHDOC lead to steroid metabolites with effects on cerebral function achieved by enhancing GABAergic inhibition.
 These neuroactive steroid derivatives enhance GABA via allosteric modulation at GABA(A) receptors and have anticonvulsant, antidepressant and anxiolytic effects, and also alter sexual and alcohol related behavior.
 5α-dihydrocortisol is present in the aqueous humor of the eye, is synthesized in the lens, and might help make the aqueous humor itself.
 Allopregnanolone and THDOC are neurosteroids, with the latter having effects on the susceptibility of animals to seizures.
 In socially isolated mice, 5α-R1 is specifically down-regulated in glutamatergic pyramidal neurons that converge on the amygdala from cortical and hippocampal regions.
 This down-regulation may account for the appearance of behavioral disorders such as anxiety, aggression, and cognitive dysfunction.
 5α-dihydroaldosterone is a potent antinatriuretic agent, although different from aldosterone.
 Its formation in the kidney is enhanced by restriction of dietary salt, suggesting it may help retain sodium as follows: